spaenleh/FundamentalLearningEPFL2021/index.md

 [TP0](https://github.com/IdePHICS/FundamentalLearningEPFL2021/tree/main/TP0) provides a short introduction.
 If you need more and really need to study python, here is a a good [Python and NumPy Tutorial](https://github.com/kuleshov/cs228-material/blob/master/tutorials/python/cs228-python-tutorial.ipynb).

+* What is overleaf?

+ If you cannot compile LaTeX on your own computer (and even if you can, this is often a good strategy anyway), EPFL is providing Overleaf Professional accounts for all students: [Overleaf EPFL](https://www.overleaf.com/edu/epfl#overview) .
+With Overleaf you can write and compile LaTeX directly from your web browser.